functionalscript/nanvm/notes/djs-article.md

 ### Deduplication: constants and modules

-Code duplication, often referred to as ‘copy and paste programming,’ is an infamous anti-pattern.
-To mitigate this, we modularize our programs and factor out repeated code.
+Code duplication, often referred to as ‘copy and paste programming’, is an infamous anti-pattern.
+To mitigate it, we modularize our programs and factor out repeated code.

-To address data duplication (or excessive data ‘copy and paste’), Data JS leverages JavaScript’s `const` declaration and standard modularization techniques (either CommonJS `.cjs` or ECMAScript `.mjs` modules).
+To address data duplication (or excessive data ‘copy and paste’), Data JS leverages JavaScript’s `const` declarations and standard modularization techniques (either CommonJS `.cjs` or ECMAScript `.mjs` modules).
 In this article, we use ECMAScript module syntax.
 Consider the following example from `test.d.mjs` (where the `.d` sub-extension denotes Data JS content):